racemore/bootcamp-week2-exercises/fb-mini/README.md

 Now that we've planned out the structure of our database, let's build it!
 To allow us to see our database in real time, download [Postico](https://eggerapps.at/postico/) if you're on MacOS and [DBeaver](https://dbeaver.io) otherwise.
 Next, we need to actually create a Database.
 We'll host our database in cloud with ElephantSQL:

   - Sign up for a free personal account [here](https://customer.elephantsql.com/login).
 There is also a log in with Github option.
-  - Once you have signed in, click the **Create New Instance** button on the top right.
+  - Once you have signed in, click the **Create New Instance** button on the top left.
   - Add a name, probably something like `app-name-db` and keep it on the free `Tiny Turtle` plan.
 You shouldn't need to add any payment information!
 Press **Select Region**.
   - Select the `US-East-1` as the region and press **Review**. and then **Create Instance**.
   - This should take you back to your list of your created instances (databases).
 Click on the one you just made.